gordonguthrie/TheManual/the_manual/chapter3/investigating_sonic_pi_and_error_messages.md

 ## So what have we learned?

 We have learned that Sonic Pi monkey's about with the parameters you have passed in before it sends them on to SuperCollider.

+If you are using a built-in synth, Sonic Pi checks your parameters systematically - but passes on additional parameters unchecked - this makes Sonic Pi work seemlessly, if you switch a built-in synth with additional parameters out for a simpler one the extended values are silently dropped.

+By contrast with a synth that Sonic Pi doesn't recognise - it just sends all the parameters unchanged to the synth.

 In the next section we will look at ways to find out what is happening in the code, and in the one after that we will peek inside Sonic Pi to figure out what's really going on.